 - Round or bevel the leading corners of the insert if they catch.

-- Slide the insert in and out five times while the postcard is still loose.
+- Slide the insert in and out while the postcard is still loose.
+Change the pull angle slightly; stop if one corner begins to catch or the backer lifts.

 - Add one slim extra only if the pocket still feels flat.